iksnizez/oddsScraper/README.md

 A pipfile contains the required python packages.

-### Examples
+# Examples

+** loadDb note: <i>I use a table for player name and ID and a table for props that includes playerId the loadDb function is setup to accommodate this set up.</i>

-Initiating the class then option 1 or 2
+### Initiating the class then option 1 or 2
 ```
 import actNetScrape as ans